jiangdb/genxml/README.md

 # genxml
 a web tool to generate xml base on user's input

-# install
+# notice
-git clone
-mkdir xml
+xml folder need be web server writable